ovanderzee/spion/README.md

 # spion
 Spy-on function, intended to use with the node:test functionality.
-Replaces the spied-upon function by an interceptor letting the function execute and return normally within its context.
+Wraps the spied-upon function in an interceptor letting the function execute and return normally within its context.

 __Note that node:test is usable from nodejs v18.8.0, or v16.18.0 onwards.__